Minden: From the Napoleonic Wars to World War I

-In course of the War of the Fourth Coalition French troops occupied the town on 13 November 1806.
-In the following year Napoleon founded the Kingdom of Westphalia, governed by his brother Jerome Bonaparte as the King; Minden became part of this client state until 1810 as district capital in the Weser department.
-On 1 January 1811 Napoleon put Minden to the department Ems-Supérieur of the French Empire; now the Weser formed the eastern frontier between France and Westphalia.
-The rights of the Cathedral chapter in the cathedral close were abolished, the still existing convents were dissolved, and some ecclesiastical buildings like St John's church were secularized and used for military purpose.
-Before the French troops abandoned Minden on 3 November 1813 after the disastrous Battle of Leipzig, they blew up some arches of the Weser bridge; the defect was repaired with a wooden auxiliary construction for the following decades.
+In course of the War of the Fourth Coalition, French troops occupied the town on 13 November 1806.
+In the following year Napoleon founded the Kingdom of Westphalia, governed by his brother Jerome Bonaparte as king, and Minden became part of this client state until 1810 as district capital in the Weser department.
+On 1 January 1811 Napoleon moved Minden to the department Ems-Supérieur of the French Empire; now the Weser formed the eastern frontier between France and Westphalia.
+The rights of the Cathedral chapter in the cathedral close were abolished, the still existing convents were dissolved, and some ecclesiastical buildings like St John's church were secularized and used for military purposes.
+Before the French troops abandoned Minden on 3 November 1813 after the disastrous Battle of Leipzig, they blew up some of the arches of the Weser bridge, with the damage replaced for decades by a wooden auxiliary construction only.